 The basis of our love for one another is our consciousness of God’s Spirit in all of our brethren, proven by how much we love.
 This is anything but selfish love because it is based on the mutual connection of the Spirit of God within each Israelite.
 God’s Word cannot fail and our race will not overcome and succeed without it.
 Our race will never prevail by denying and disobeying our Head.
 The only way then is for us to unite by loving God, ourselves, and others.

 Only through this will you recognize what is lovable in you, then you can recognize it in others.

-Until we choose to appreciate Christ’s words here, we will only gravitate towards others who have bought into the same lies we have,.
+Until we choose to appreciate the words of Christ here, we will only gravitate towards others who have bought into the same lies we have.
 Unfortunately, we shouldn’t be surprised that so many teach against this.
 For Christ said that the narrow way to life is only taken by a few.
 This love Christ speaks of however, brings us closer together with those who want to be like Christ from within.